Coast Guard, DHS.

 We developed this proposed rule after considering numerous statutes and Executive orders related to rulemaking.
 Below we summarize our analyses based on a number of these statutes and Executive orders and we discuss First Amendment rights of protestors.

 A. Regulatory Planning and Review

 This regulatory action determination is based on the size, location, duration, and time-of-day of the safety zone.
-Vessel traffic will be able to safely transit around this safety zone.
-Commercial traffic does not typically come within the boundaries of the safety zone, and would be permitted to pass through the safety zone in accordance with the rule.
-Moreover, the Coast Guard will issue Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone and the rule allows vessels to seek permission to enter the zone.
+Vessel traffic would be able to safely Start Printed Page 26768transit around this safety zone or through it at slow speed in congested areas.
+Moreover, the Coast Guard would issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone, and the rule would allow vessels to seek permission to enter the zone.

 B. Impact on Small Entities

 The Regulatory Flexibility Act of 1980, 5 U.S.C.
 601-612, as amended, requires Federal agencies to consider the potential impact of regulations on small entities during rulemaking.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.

 While some owners or operators of vessels intending to transit the safety zone may be small entities, for the reasons stated in section IV.A above, this proposed rule would not have a significant economic impact on any vessel owner or operator.